 Carriage of Liquids in Checked Baggage

 The new rules only apply to carry on (cabin) baggage.
 The carriage of liquids in checked baggage is only subject to general rules.

 Duty Free Sales

-If you have any doubts about what you can take with you, please ask the airline/travel agent who sold you your ticket, or contact the Czech Airlines Call Centre at (420) 239 007 007.
+In case of any question, please, ask your sales agency or contact the Czech Airlines Call Centre at (420) 239 007 007.

 What is permitted in the hand bags only?